hash504/beatvisualizer/README.md

 A website used for synchronizing a song with a metronome.
 Allows for YouTube links to be inserted, and setting of BPM and Delay.

-In the future, I will be adding functionality to search getsongbpm.com to find the BPM of a song.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts